zenodeapp/genesis-ethermint/README.md

   ```
   sh scripts/node-setup-wizard.sh --moniker your_moniker_name --key your_key_alias
   ```
   > Running this will not backup any database in an existing _.genesis/data_ folder!
 If you do not want this to get wiped, then add the `--preserve-db` flag!
-More options or flags could be set; see the [\/scripts](scripts/)-folder for more details on this.
+More options or flags could be set; see the [\/scripts](scripts/)-folder for more information on this.

-- **The more experienced**
+- **Advanced Users**

    **[quick-node-setup.sh](scripts/quick-node-setup.sh)** is made for those who prefer and are used to manually configuring their setup.
 This is a slim-sized script, **does not make any backups (!)** and contains only the necessary commands for starting a full node sync.
-Suggested is to treat the script as a guide rather than one you run without careful consideration _(though, this can be done)_.
+Suggested is to treat the script as a guide rather than one you run without careful consideration _(though, this could also be done)_.

   A one-liner to initialize a node and generate a key with this script would be:
   ```